eclab/grains/midi/README.md

-# MIDI
+# Lightweight MIDI Library

+Sean Luke
+December 1, 2024

 This is not a GRAINS project, though it is used in several projects.
 It is a low-footprint MIDI emitting and parsing library meant for small microprocessors, and contains additional features for the Modular MIDI conventions.
 It's currently under development.

 For more info on Modular MIDI, see [Modular MIDI Conventions for Developers](https://github.com/eclab/grains/blob/main/info/ModularMIDIConventionsForDevelopers.md).

+The library can be used to (1) emit MIDI (2) parse MIDI or (3) do both.

+## Parsing MIDI

+### Files
+Include the following files in your project:

+- parsemidi.h
+- parsemidi.c
+- miditypes.h

+### Usage

+Modify the miditypes.h file so that its signed and unsigned 16-bit integer type sizes are correct.
+By default it has types set up for the ATmega 328P chip family (Arduino series).

+Next, you'll need to modify the parsemidi.h file as described in that file, and write callback functions in your project for the midi types you've asked it to parse.

+See the parsemidi.h file for instructions on how to build and use a MIDI parser.

+## Emitting MIDI

+### Files
+Include the following files in your project:

+- emitmidi.h
+- emitmidi.c
+- miditypes.h

+### Usage

+Modify the miditypes.h file so that its signed and unsigned 16-bit integer type sizes are correct.
+By default it has types set up for the ATmega 328P chip family (Arduino series).

+See the emitmidi.h file for instructions on how to build and use a MIDI emitter.

+## Parsing Modular MIDI Conventions

+### Dependencies
+Set up a MIDI Parser.
+See "Parsing MIDI" above.

+### Files
+Include the following additional files in your project:

+- parsemodular.h
+- parsemodular.c

+### Usage

+The MIDI parsing facility is just a bunch of utility functions to make things easier for you.
+See the parsemodular.h file for instructions on how to use them.

+## Emitting Modular MIDI Conventions

+### Dependencies
+Set up a MIDI Emitter.
+See "emitting MIDI" above.

+### Files
+Include the following additional files in your project:

+- emitmodular.h
+- emitmodular.c

+### Usage

+The MIDI emitting facility is just a bunch of utility functions to make things easier for you.
+See the emitmodular.h file for instructions on how to use them.

+## Testing the Parser and Emitter

+### Files
+Include the following files in your project:

+- emitmidi.h
-### emitmidi.c and emitmidi.h
+- emitmidi.c
-Utility code for emitting MIDI
+- parsemidi.h

-### parsemidi.c and parsemidi.h
+- parsemidi.c
-Code for allocating, setting up, and using MIDI parsers for incoming MIDI

-### miditypes.h
+- miditypes.h
-Minor code shared in common by parsemidi.h and emitmidi.h

-### testmidi.c
+- testmidi.c
-Test code for emitmidi.c and parsemidi.c

-### parsemodular.c and parsemodular.h
+### Usage

-Utility code to make it easier to determine which parameter is which for modular synth modules
+Modify the miditypes.h file so that its signed and unsigned 16-bit integer type sizes are correct.
+By default it has types set up for the ATmega 328P chip family (Arduino series).

+The testmidi.c file has a main().
+Compile and run it:

+    gcc testmidi.c
+    ./a.out

-### emitmodular.c and emitmodular.h
+### Note
-Utility code to make it easy to emit MIDI to other modules

-At present there is no test code for parse/emitmodular.c/h, which could be full of bugs for all I knew.
+At present there is no test code for testing the Modular MIDI conventions emitting and parsing utilities.